prolific-ac/prolific-ac.github.com/_posts/2018-05-09-beta-release-new-participant-client.md

 <p>

-This is just the beginning of the improvements you will see, we many planned new features and improvements in the future. 🙂 🙌
+This is just the beginning of the improvements you will see, we have many planned new features and improvements in the future. 🙂 🙌